nuonco/terraform-provider-nuonco/docs/resources/container_image_component.md

 page_title: "nuon_container_image_component Resource - terraform-provider-nuon"
 subcategory: ""
 description: |-
-  Container images are used to connect any Docker, ECR or OCI compatible image to your app.
+  Use a Docker, ECR or OCI compatible image as a component.
 ---

 # nuon_container_image_component (Resource)

-Container images are used to connect any Docker, ECR or OCI compatible image to your app.
+Use a Docker, ECR or OCI compatible image as a component.